LambdaTest/test-at-scale/README.md

 curl https://raw.githubusercontent.com/LambdaTest/test-at-scale/master/.sample.synapse.json -o .synapse.json
 ```

+- Open the downloaded ```bash .synapse.json ``` file in any editor of your choice.
+- You will need to add the following in this file:
+  - 1: **LambdaTest Secret Key**, that you got at the end of Step 1.
+  - 2: **Git Token**, that would be required to clone the repositories after Step 3.
+[Generating Github Personal Access Token](https://www.lambdatest.com/support/docs/tas-how-to-guides-gh-token) [Generating GitLab Personal Access Token](https://www.lambdatest.com/support/docs/tas-how-to-guides-gl-token)
-- This file will be used to store certain parameters such as **LambdaTest Secret Key**, **Git Token**, **Repository Secrets**, **Container Registry** etc that will be required in configuring test-at-scale on your local/self-hosted environment.
+- This file will also be used to store certain other parameters such as **Repository Secrets** (Optional), **Container Registry** (Optional) etc that might be required in configuring test-at-scale on your local/self-hosted environment.
 You can learn more about the configuration options [here](https://www.lambdatest.com/support/docs/tas-self-hosted-configuration#parameters).

 ### Step 3 - Installation